 - Open a bank account: it’s wise to keep your business and personal accounts separate.
 Small business banking accounts allow you to track your cash flow and company net worth independently from your personal finances.
+If you’re thinking about getting a business bank account, make sure to check out Canada’s first digital bank for small businesses: NorthOne.
 Trust us, you’ll thank yourself later.

 - Incorporate: Setting up a business name and getting your business directors registered are a few of the steps involved in getting incorporated in Canada.
 Sound complicated?
 Put down the Tylenol and use an online tool to complete the process.

 - Research small business loans: If you need some upfront cash, start looking into small business loans.
 You’ll need a decent personal credit score and a business plan to get started.